heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Assigning Pods to Nodes.md

 FEATURE STATE: `Kubernetes v1.20 [beta]`

-When configuring multiple [scheduling profiles](https://kubernetes.io/docs/reference/scheduling/config/#multiple-profiles), you can associate a profile with a node affinity, which is useful if a profile only applies to a specific set of nodes.
-To do so, add an `addedAffinity` to the `args` field of the [`NodeAffinity` plugin](https://kubernetes.io/docs/reference/scheduling/config/#scheduling-plugins) in the [scheduler configuration](https://kubernetes.io/docs/reference/scheduling/config/).
+When configuring multiple [](https://kubernetes.io/docs/reference/scheduling/config/#multiple-profiles), you can associate a profile with a node affinity, which is useful if a profile only applies to a specific set of nodes.
+To do so, add an `addedAffinity` to the `args` field of the [](https://kubernetes.io/docs/reference/scheduling/config/#scheduling-plugins) in the [scheduler configuration](https://kubernetes.io/docs/reference/scheduling/config/).
 For example:

 ```yaml
 apiVersion: kubescheduler.config.k8s.io/v1beta3